-Become a student tutor or kummi student for the academic year 2024-2025
+Become a student tutor for the academic year 2026-2027

-Student tutors tutor new degree students in English-language degree programmes.
+International student tutors tutor new degree students in English-language degree programmes.
 Often, the students tutors are from the same degree programme themselves, but there are exceptions as well.
 International tutoring is a great way to gain international experience, meet different people and do important work in helping international students adapt to the Finnish study culture.

-International student tutoring can (depending on the faculty) start already during the Spring semester when the newly admitted international students receive accepted information about their place of study.
-In this case, as an international student tutor, you can already support the new international students in the Spring by answering their questions about their studies.
+Tutoring your group of students happens during August-September-October, but depending on the faculty, it can start during the Spring when the newly admitted international students receive accepted information about their place of study.
+In this case, as an international student tutor, you can already support the new international students in the Spring semester by answering their questions about their studies.

-Tutoring your group of students happens during August-September-October, but depending on the faculty, it can start during the Spring in the form of communication and answering questions.
 For international tutors, the typical amount of tutoring hours for Autumn is averaging 15-20 hours.

 The main tasks of an international student tutor are: